tawi1/DotsTrafficCity/docs/source/astar.rst

 	.. image:: /images/integration/astar1.png

 #.
-The next step is to create a graph for runtime or editor mode.
+The next step is to create a graph for runtime or static scene.
 #.
 To retrieve traffic or pedestrians, read the :ref:`traffic entity selection <trafficEntitySelection>` or :ref:`pedestrian entity selection <pedestrianEntitySelection>`
 #.
 To get entity nodes on the scenes, read `TrafficNodeSelector` & `PedestrianNodeSelector` examples.
 #.
 After you have added service & graph, use this code: